DETAILED ACTION

 England may fail to explicitly disclose the second load lock configured to be maintained at the first pressure, wherein the processing chamber is configured to be maintained at a second pressure lower than the first pressure.

-However, the use of multiple load locks at different pressures was known at the time the application was effectively filed.
+However, the use of multiple load locks and chambers at different pressures was known at the time the application was effectively filed.
 For example, Huseinovic teaches using higher pressures in heating chambers to provide faster thermal ramp up speeds (see Huseinovic, [0052]).
 It would have been obvious to a person having ordinary skill in the art at the time the application was effectively filed to combine the teachings of Huseinovic in the system of the prior art because a skilled artisan would have been motivated to look for ways to improve operation of the system including providing different chambers including those to provide faster thermal ramp up, in the manner taught by Huseinovic.
 Therefore, the combined teaching discloses the second load lock configured to be maintained at the first pressure (e.g. higher or atmospheric pressure), wherein the processing chamber is configured to be maintained at a second pressure lower than the first pressure (e.g. vacuum pressures).

 Regarding claim 10, England teaches a processing tool comprising: